gwu-libraries/social-feed-manager/docs/faq.rst

 Does Social Feed Manager capture the followers list?
 ----------------------------------------------------

-No.  However, the Twitter API does provide a way to retrieve an account's follower list.
+No. SFM does capture the number of followers at the time the tweet was retrieved.
+However, the Twitter API does provide a way to retrieve an account's follower list.

 Do I have to set up supervisord in order to use filterstreams or streamsample?